 - Fundamental inquiries can be answered by studying trends

 - Data Warehousing technique is quicker and more precise

 - Store a large amount of data, including real-time and historical data

 - Provides links, tables, and the relation between various tables, which makes data access easy

 It is not an item that an organization can decide to acquire.
 Data Warehouse chooses and relies upon the company’s requirements.

 Business Intelligence is the demonstration of changing raw/operational data into useful information for business analysis.

 How does it work

 Business Intelligence on Data Warehouse technology extracts information from a company’s operational systems.
-The data transformed (cleaned and integrated), and loaded into Data Warehouses, since this data is credible, used for business insights.
+The data is transformed (cleaned and integrated), and loaded into Data Warehouses, since this data is credible, and used for business insights.

 Author: SVCIT Editorial